Mental disorder: Ancient civilizations

 Ancient civilizations described and treated a number of mental disorders.
 Mental illnesses were well known in ancient Mesopotamia, where diseases and mental disorders were believed to be caused by specific deities.
 Because hands symbolized control over a person, mental illnesses were known as "hands" of certain deities.
 One psychological illness was known as Qāt Ištar, meaning "Hand of Ishtar".
 Others were known as "Hand of Shamash", "Hand of the Ghost", and "Hand of the God".
 Descriptions of these illnesses, however, are so vague that it is usually impossible to determine which illnesses they correspond to in modern terminology.
 Mesopotamian doctors kept detailed record of their patients' hallucinations and assigned spiritual meanings to them.
 The royal family of Elam was notorious for its members often being insane.
 The Greeks coined terms for melancholy, hysteria and phobia and developed the humorism theory.
 Mental disorders were described, and treatments developed, in Persia, Arabia and in the medieval Islamic world.

 Europe

 Middle Ages

 Conceptions of madness in the Middle Ages in Christian Europe were a mixture of the divine, diabolical, magical and humoral, and transcendental.
 In the early modern period, some people with mental disorders may have been victims of the witch-hunts.
-While not every witch and sorcerer accused were mentally ill, all mentally ill were considered to be witches or sorcerers.
 Many terms for mental disorders that found their way into everyday use first became popular in the 16th and 17th centuries.